Last update: 01.02.2019

 Testing speed and Netflix unblocking with PureVPN

 Columbus, United States.
 Disappointing speeds, some of the worst we witnessed, never reaching more than 15 Mbps.
 We don’t even have a screenshot for this number as we thought this was a minor, temporary issue, but, as it turns out, this was the maximum PureVPN’s Columbus server offered us.
-There’s a possible explanation: for some reason, we were directed to the Australian version of fast.com, even though our IP address was clearly in the US.
-No wonder we got the infamous “Whoops, something went wrong…” error page instead of our Netflix show.
+The good news is that it worked!
+We could watch the stream, but the speeds left a lot to be desired, robbing us of the possibility to watch in UHD quality.

 The PureVPN Stream mode has the option to choose not a country but a channel you want to unblock.
 We were excited to try this feature, so we decided to try it out.
 We ended up on a New York server.
-Even though the speed was still slow (less than 9 Mbps), we were able to stream our show in HD.
+Once again, even though the speed was still slow (less than 9 Mbps), we were able to stream our show in HD.

 The United Kingdom.
 It worked and gave us a really good 200 Mbps, which felt just like home.
 The stream was as smooth as a rose leaf, and jumping from one part of the show to another took less than a couple of seconds.